NicholasEli/local-legends-mobile/README.md

 ### Todo

+- Put back test assets on users
+- Create and deploy new bundle

 ##### Immediate

-- Auth screen - update UI
-- Event heat complete
-- Event Standing - Loading Screen
-- App Store Assets
+- Implement New Standings Algorithm

 ##### Backlog